Sejm of the Polish–Lithuanian Commonwealth: Location

 The majority of the sejms were held at the Warsaw's Royal Castle.
-A few were held elsewhere, particularly in the first years of the Commonwealth, and from 1673, every third sejm was to take place at Grodno in the Grand Duchy of Lithuania (first hosted in the Old Hrodna Castle, later in the New Hrodna Castle).
+A few were held elsewhere, particularly in the first years of the Polish–Lithuanian Commonwealth, and, following the adoption of a 1673 constitution (law) initiated by the Lithuanian Grand Chancellor Krzysztof Zygmunt Pac, from 1673 every third sejm was to take place at Grodno in the Grand Duchy of Lithuania (first hosted in the Old Hrodna Castle, later in the New Hrodna Castle).
 In practice, most of the sejms were still held in Warsaw, which hosted 148 sejms, compared to 11 sejms hosted in Grodno.

+Grodno, which until 1793 was only one of four powiats centres of the Trakai Voivodeship, was three times smaller than Lithuanian capital city Vilnius, which suffered immense damage during the 1655 battle, including the Palace of the Grand Dukes of Lithuania, thus Vilnius following the Russian occupation and 1661 liberation by the Grand Ducal Lithuanian Army had no functioning Polish–Lithuanian monarchs residence anymore and none of the federal Polish–Lithuanian sejms were held in Vilnius, although until 1569 Union of Lublin it was the most frequent host of the Sejm of the Grand Duchy of Lithuania and in 1576–1671 hosted the conventions of the Grand Duchy of Lithuania.
+Polish–Lithuanian monarch Augustus III even described Grodno as "hated small town" and Polish nobles reluctantly travelled to the federal Polish–Lithuanian sejms in Grodno.
+During the reign of Stanisław August Poniatowski only two federal Polish–Lithuanian sejms were held in Grodno (in 1784 and 1793).
+In his welcoming speech during the 1784 Grodno Sejm Kazimierz Nestor Sapieha mildly reproached Poniatowski that "It has been thirty-two years already that Lithuania did not see legislative meetings in its nest".
+The last federal Polish–Lithuanian sejm was held in Grodno since 17 June 1793 and its participants were threatened by the Imperial Russian Army, which during the convenings multiple times encircled the Grodno Castle, Russian officers attended the Hall of the Sejm and influenced the Sejm decisions.

 The sejms in Warsaw were held in the Warsaw Castle, within the Chamber of Deputies (Hall of Three Pillars), with the upper Senate Chamber located literally above it.
 In the late 17th century, new quarters were constructed for the Chamber of Deputies, and were joined on the same level by the senate quarters in the mid-18th century.
 The new Senate Chamber was the larger of the two, as it was intended to host both chambers during the opening and closing ceremonies.